z0on/RDA-forest/README.md

 # RDA-forest
 ## Using random forest to analyze shapes of multivariate datasets

-> Citation: pending
+> Citation: Kristina Black, J. P. Rippe, and Mikhail Matz.
+2024 "RDA-forest: the next step after RDA-based genotype-environment associaton analysis", in submission.

 RDA forest is a way to detect associations between principal components of a response matrx *Y* and a matrix of potential explanatory variables *X*.
 Essentially, the method looks for clusters, extensions, and bumps in the multivariate cloud of data points that can be explained by any combination of variables in *X* (including all sorts of non-linear dependencies and multi-way interactions).
 The name "RDA forest" reflects the fact that we are using the same paradigm as distance-based redundancy analysis (dbRDA) - analysing principal coordinates of the data rather than the data straight-up - only using the more versatile random forest approach to detect associations instead of linear regressions.

 ### Application to Genotype-Environment Association (GEA) analysis

 In the example here *Y* is the matrix of genetic distances between individuals and *X* is a matrix of environmental variables measured for all individuals in *Y*.
 Unlike most other GEA methods, we are not trying to find specific loci associated with environment, but want to identify the environmental variables that drive polygenic local adaptation.
-Polygenic adaptation alters the genome-wide covariance structure, which means that similarly adapted organisms become slighly more similar to each other genetically than to their peers adapting to a different environment.
+Polygenic adaptation alters the [genome-wide covariance structure](https://doi.org/10.1111/2041-210X.13722), which means that similarly adapted organisms become slighly more similar to each other genetically than to their peers adapting to a different environment.
 Our method aims to identify environmental parameters driving this subtle pattern of genetic similarity, captured by the leading principal components (PCs) of the genetic distance matrix.

 ### Overview